Language Servers

 pylsp-mypy

-) is a Mypy (type checker) plugin for Pylsp.
+python-lsp/pylsp-mypy ↗ (pylsp-mypy) is a Mypy (type checker) plugin for Pylsp.
 First do the steps in Pylsp section and then install pylsp-mypy:

-pip install pylsp-mypy
+pip install pylsp-mypylanguages.toml

 [[language]]name = "python"language-servers = ["pylsp"]

-[language-server.pylsp.config.pylsp]plugins.pylsp_mypy.enabled = trueplugins.pylsp_mypy.live_mode = true
+[language-server.pylsp.config.pylsp]plugins.pylsp_mypy.enabled = trueplugins.pylsp_mypy.live_mode = truepython-lsp-ruff

 python-lsp/python-lsp-ruff ↗ is a plugin for pylsp that provides support for ruff (see below).